EID Parry

-East India Distilleries (EID) Parry Limited is an Indian public company headquartered in Chennai, Tamil Nadu that has been in business for more than 225 years.
+EID Parry Limited is an Indian public company engaged in the manufacture and marketing of sugar and bio-products, headquartered in Chennai.
+EID Parry has been in business since 1788, making it the oldest surviving mercantile name in Chennai.
 It has many firsts to its credit, including the manufacturing of fertilizers (1906) for the first time in the Indian subcontinent.
-The company is currently engaged in the manufacture and marketing of sugar and bio-products.
-Parry's is the oldest surviving mercantile name in Chennai.

 Origin and history

 EID Parry is one of the oldest business entities of the Indian subcontinent and was originated by Thomas Parry, a Welshman who came to India in the late 1780s.
 On 17 July 1788, he started a business of banking and piece goods.

 By 1819, a partnership firm named "Parry and Dare" Company was founded by Thomas Parry and John William Dare.
 Parry's Corner, one of the most prominent central business districts of Chennai, derives its name from Parry.
 Over a period of time, the business established by Parry continued to grow, and its flagship company EID Parry emerged.

 In 1908 Parry & Company set-up ‘The Pottery’ unit in Ranipettai.
 Over the years it was named as "Parryware".

-Parry & Company Limited and East India Distileries & Sugars Limited were merged to form EID Parry India Limited.
+Parry & Company Limited and East India Distilleries & Sugars Limited were merged to form EID Parry India Limited.
 In its more than 200-year existence, this house remained active and operated many businesses.

 The Murugappa Group took over EID Parry in 1981 from financial & public institutions such as Life Insurance Corporation Of India, United Assurance Co, and Unit Trust of India.